Cumulocity-IoT/cumulocity-datapoints-charting-widget/README.md

 The widget currently supports the following chart types

 -   line
-  - supporting multple plots on the same graph
+    -   supporting multiple plots on the same graph
 -   bar & horizontal bar
     -   supporting stacked
 -   pie & doughnut
     -   aggregated by time or value range buckets
 -   radar
 -   scatter and bubble

 _There will be more added in the future (histogram)_

 ### Customization

-- Selected data ranges confgiurable (# of measurements, time range)
+-   Selected data ranges configurable (# of measurements, time range)
 -   precision of data configurable
 -   Choose which Axes are displayed and scaled
-- Show Aggregate data (Moving avearge, Bollinger Bands, or both)
+-   Show Aggregate data (Moving average, Bollinger Bands, or both)
 -   Choose colours for plotted data, data point visibility
 -   configurable legend
 -   show and hide data by clicking legend items, tool tips
 -   configurable label format for times

 ![Options](/images/options.png)